EngMostafaSherif/Biotim-Toys-Security-Audit/README.md

 My task was to review the IT manager’s scope, goals, and risk assessment report.
 Then, perform an internal audit by completing a controls and compliance checklist and finally I gave a couple of recommendations to the company to help strengthen its security posture and comply with laws and regulations.
 I applied the concepts I learned in preparation for the ISC2 CC exam and the Google cybersecurity course on Coursera.

+The two PDFs provided detail the results of the security audit

 This project was made on 16/08/2025